 In the morning we will experience some traditional Bhutanese cooking with a Bhutanese family.
 You will also have a weaving class before driving to Paro.
 In Paro we visit a local farmhouse and experience a traditional hot stone bath.
 After this we return to the hotel in Paro.
 Overnight in Paro.

 Take a day walk to the ‘Tiger’s Nest’, the sacred Taktshang monastery which clings to the rock face 900 metres above the valley floor.
 Guru Rinpoche is said to have flown to the site riding on a tigress.
 He subsequently meditated here for three months.
 It is one of Bhutan’s most holy sites and draws pilgrims not only from Bhutan but also from neighbouring Buddhist countries.
 You can have lunch at the Taktshang cafeteria from where you get a spectacular view of the monastery.
-On the way back you can visit Dumtse Lhakhang, a temple built by Thangtong Gyalpo, the iron bridge builder.
+On the way back you can visit Kyichu Lhakhang, and it is considered to be the sacred Jewel of Bhutan.
+The temple was established by the Buddhist King Songstsen Gampo of Tibet to overcome the giant ogress that laid across Tibet and Himalayas preventing the spread of Buddhism.
 Overnight in Paro.

 Early in the morning your guide will accompany you to the airport to see you off onto your flight and wish you Tashi Delek (goodbye and good luck).